Annual Wellness Visit | Value-Based Care

 It helps you collect your patient’s information, such as medical history and lifestyle details.
 Using this information, you can steer your patient’s attention to relevant resources that can address specific risks.
 These could be care management programs, such as Chronic Care Management (CCM) or Behavioral Health Integration (BHI).
 Both can help you further engage patients on a month-to-month basis by targeting specific chronic diseases or mental health conditions.

 Additionally, an AWV is an opportunity for your patient to pause and take notice of their present physical or mental state.
-The assessment can bring overall health or specific conditions front of mind for the patient, which could encourage more active engagement in treatments or making lifestyle changes.
+The assessment can bring overall health or specific conditions front of the mind of the patient, which could encourage more active engagement in treatments or making lifestyle changes.

 2. Maximize Clinical Efficiency